GraysonNocera/guess-quest/docs/design.md

 - A deck must contain a name.
 - A deck name shall not exceed 100 unicode characters.
 - A deck may contain a description.
-- A deck description, if it has one, shall not exceed 150 words.
+- A deck description, if it has one, shall not exceed 1500 characters.
 - A deck may contain an image.
 - A deck must contain a list of cards that shall be longer than 0 but not exceed 500 items in length.
 - A card must contain text that shall be longer than 0 but but not exceed 150 unicode characters in length.
+- A user shall be able to create a custom deck.
+- The number of custom decks that the user can create shall not exceed 50.
+-

 # User Preferences Options
 - light/dark mode